ascent12/drm_doc/01_intro.md

 The path I gave before is actually the location of the kernel headers, which is not libdrm.
 The actual libdrm headers are `<xf86drm.h>` and `<xf86drmMode.h>`.
-It's just like that so everything is a bit more annoying.
+It's like that just to be more annoying.

 The pkg-config name is just libdrm.